Gloriaufedo/Bioinformatics-Portfolio/README.md

 # 🧬 Computational Genomics & Bioinformatics Portfolio

 Welcome to my bioinformatics portfolio.
-This repository contains data-driven genomics pipelines built using public cancer transcriptomics datasets.
-The goal of these projects is to extract biological signals from high-dimensional RNA-seq data, characterize tumor heterogeneity, and evaluate clinically relevant biomarkers using statistical and machine learning approaches.
+This repository contains data-driven genomics pipelines built primarily on public cancer transcriptomics datasets, which offer the largest, best-annotated public resources for developing and testing these methods.
+The underlying goal is broader than cancer specifically: extracting biological signals from high-dimensional RNA-seq data, quantifying cellular and molecular heterogeneity, and evaluating clinically relevant biomarkers and survival associations using statistical and machine learning approaches.
+These methods apply wherever molecular variation helps explain differences in disease presentation or patient outcomes, including in cardiovascular and renal disease, an area closely related to this work.
 ---

 ## 📂 Repository Architecture